bcgov/platform-developer-docs/src/docs/platform-architecture-reference/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 oc patch tscs my-tscs --type=merge -p '{"spec":{"monitor":{"interval":30}}}'
 ```

-Verify the `TransportSever` on both Gold and DR have updated to new IPs and test them.
+Verify the `TransportServer` on both Gold and DR have updated to new IPs and test them.

 ---